-As mentioned earlier, the RTCC module is intended to be clocked by an external Real-Time Clock (RTCC) crystal oscillating at 32.768 kHz, but an internal oscillator can be used.
+As previously mentioned, the RTCC module is intended to be clocked by an external Real-Time Clock (RTC) crystal oscillating at 32.768 kHz, but an internal oscillator can be used.
 The RTCC clock selection is decided by the RTCOSC bit (CONFIG3L<0>).